nathandao/spree_add_to_cart_ajax/README.md

 TODO:
 -------
-Add support for 2.2, 2.3 and 3.0
+Add support for 2.2, 2.3 and 3.0 and write rspec tests.
-rspec tests

 Installation
 ------------